Vaughn Stewart (politician): Immigration

-Stewart introduced the "Dignity Not Detention Act" during the 2021 legislative session, which prohibits jurisdictions from contracting with U.S. Immigration and Customs Enforcement to detain undocumented people in local jails.
+Stewart introduced the "Dignity Not Detention Act" during the 2021 legislative session, which prohibits jurisdictions from contracting with U.S. Immigration and Customs Enforcement (ICE) to detain undocumented immigrants in local jails.
 The bill passed, but was vetoed by Governor Larry Hogan.
 The Legislature voted to override Hogan's veto on December 7, 2021.
+During the 2026 legislative session, Stewart introduced bills to ban ICE arrests at state courthouses and set minimum safety inspection standards for immigration detention facilities in the state.

 Marijuana

 In 2018, Vaughn supported the legalization of marijuana.

 Minimum wage

 Stewart co-sponsored legislation introduced during the 2019 legislative session that would raise the state's minimum wage to $15 an hour.

 Social issues

-Stewart introduced legislation in the 2020 legislative session to create a multi-state compact to end corporate tax breaks aimed at getting businesses aimed to move across state lines.
+During the 2020 legislative session, Stewart introduced a bill to create a multi-state compact to end corporate tax breaks aimed at getting businesses aimed to move across state lines.

 In February 2020, Stewart co-sponsored legislation that would investigate the possibility of distributing reparations to the descendants of enslaved Africans.

 Stewart introduced legislation during the 2022 legislative session that would prohibit the Governor of Maryland from using apps that automatically destroy text messages.
 He also introduced legislation that would amend the Constitution of Maryland to set up an ombudsman elected position in Maryland, which would "receive, respond to, and investigate ethics complains" against state officials.
 The bill did not receive a committee vote.

 In May 2022, Stewart attended a protest in Rockville, Maryland against the alleged mistreatment of hundreds of animals at Inotiv's Indiana drug toxicity lab.